 The spatial distribution of global GW momentum flux is dominated by subtropical GWs from convection in the summer hemisphere and by GWs from orography, storms and spontaneous imbalance in the winter hemisphere.
-Both form distinct maxima, one at subtropical latitudes of the summer hemisphere and the other at mid and high latitudes of the winter hemisphere (cf. Fig. 7 for ECMWF data and Ern et al. (2011) for observations).
-In both cases the prevailing propagation direction is opposite to the prevailing background winds, i.e. the waves propagate mainly eastward in summer and west-15 ward in winter.
-In order to capture the temporal variation we present total hemispheric GWMF in Fig. 11.
-In integrating over an entire hemisphere we capture either the summer subtropical maximum or the wintertime high-latitude maximum, depending on hemisphere and season, but avoid an influence of the integration area that could be induced by latitude limits focused on specific regions or latitude bands.
-Similar as for Fig. 7 we calculate zonal mean GWMF directly from the full model data, but this time for the zonal mean net flux first period is for northern winter and is dominated by westward flux, the second period in April is the quiet season for GWs on both hemispheres, periods 3 and 4 are typical summer-time conditions with subtropical eastward flux, and in period 5 in early fall the end of the convective season results in reduced subtropical waves.
-Analogously
+Both form distinct maxima, one at subtropical latitudes of the summer hemisphere and the other at mid and high latitudes of the winter hemisphere ( cf. Figures 2 and 5 for ECMWF data and Ern et al. (2011) for observations).
+In both cases the prevailing propagation direction is opposite to the prevailing background winds, i.e. the waves propagate mainly eastward in summer and westward in winter.
+In order to capture the temporal variation we present total hemispheric GWMF in Fig. 10.
+In integrating over an entire hemisphere we capture either the summertime subtropical maximum or the wintertime high-latitude maximum, depending on hemisphere and season, but avoid an influence of the integration area that could be induced by latitude limits focused on specific regions or latitude bands.
+We calculate zonal mean net GWMF directly from the full model data by where the overline indicates the zonal average.
+We then integrate this zonal mean net flux over latitudes $0^{\circ}$ to $90^{\circ}$ N for the Northern Hemisphere shown in Fig. 10a and $0^{\circ}$ to $90^{\circ}$ S for the Southern Hemisphere shown in Fig. 10b.
+Different altitudes of 25 km (black), 35 km (green) and 45 km (red) are indicated by color.
+Different periods are separated by the vertical green lines.
+The first

-$F{x,mf} = \bar{\rho} \overline{u'w'}$
+$$F{x,mf} = \bar{\rho} \overline{u'w'}$$